 The only guidance is provided by a set of fair use factors outlined in the copyright law.
 These factors are weighed in each case to determine whether a use qualifies as a fair use.
 For example, one important factor is whether your use will deprive the copyright owner of income.
 Unfortunately, weighing the fair use factors is often quite subjective.
 For this reason, the fair use road map is often tricky to navigate.

 In its most general sense, a fair use is any copying of copyrighted material done for a limited and "transformative" purpose such as to comment upon, criticize or parody a copyrighted work.
 Such uses can be done without permission from the copyright owner.
-Another way of putting this is that fair use is a defense against infringement.
+Another way of putting this is that fair use is a defence against infringement.
 If your use qualifies under the definition above, and as defined more specifically later in this chapter, then your use would not be considered an illegal infringement.